leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

  - **Document things.**
    One of the problems in early estimation was getting grasp of existing environment, understanding existing topology, it's difficulty and all inter-connections and inter-dependencies.
-Having our infrastructure in (even semi-)automated provisioned way would be a big step forward in terms of platform internals documentation.
+Having our infrastructure in even semi-automated provisioned way would be a big step forward in terms of platform internals documentation.
 Every developer would be able to sift through provisioning [Code Versioning System] [define:vcs] history and be able to make informed guesses about _who_, _when_, _how_ and _why_